iranianpep/ajax-live-search/README.md

 ## Getting started with Ajax Live Search

-Assuming you have this text field:
+Getting the current example in `index.php` to work including creating a dummy database and a table should not take longer than 7 minutes.
+But it will take more in case you need to integrate it to an existing project.
+To achieve that assuming you have this text field:

 `<input type="text" class='mySearch' id="ls_query" placeholder="Type to start searching ...">`